No-Skids-Alliance/NSA/docs/source/content/glossary.rst

 .. index:: !hacktivism

+malware
+  Software designed to disrupt, damage, or gain unauthorized access to computer systems.

+.. index:: !malware

 penetration test / pentest
   The use of adversarial tactics to simulate an attack against systems, networks, individuals or groups, with the intent of revealing and mitigating vulnerabilities.